 Adrienne C. Slack is vice president and regional executive at the New Orleans Branch of the Federal Reserve Bank of Atlanta.
-She is responsible for the Branch's board of directors, leads its community outreach and development activities, oversees its economic and financial education programs, and provides regional input into the Atlanta Fed's monetary policy process.
+She is responsible for the branch’s board of directors, leads its community outreach and development activities, oversees its economic and financial education programs, and provides regional input into the Atlanta Fed’s monetary policy process.

-She is a member of the Mississippi Alumni Chapter of the Alpha Sigma Alpha philanthropic organization.
 In 2006, she was honored by New Orleans CityBusiness at its Women of the Year event.

 Raised in Mississippi, Slack received a bachelor of science degree in business administration with a concentration in economics from the University of Southern Mississippi.
 She also completed the Executive Development program at Dartmouth College in 2002.